 Stop!
 As much as I am grateful for my education, I think there are better ways to become an educated human being.
 Your student loan is not a debt that you want to keep around.
 It is like a termite on your wealth, it will keep chewing away at it the longer you keep it around.

 Zero debt is better than any debt at all.
 It is time you start thinking about creating your legacy and stop giving your money away to financial institutions for them to furnish their lobbies.

 4.)
 I Need It To Establish Credit

 There’s only one reason that you would need to establish credit, and that is to borrow more things on credit, which probably means you cannot afford.
 Keeping this student loan around isn’t going to do any good to your bad habit.
-So if you want keep this vicious cycle around then by all means borrow more money, then pay it off and you’ll have the best credit rating.
+So if you want to keep this vicious cycle around then, by all means, borrow more money, then pay it off and you’ll have the best credit rating.

 But if you want to be different from the herd, and build wealth, you have to begin doing things that will generate money not pay to borrow money.

 5.)
 I Need the Other Money to Invest It